 The biggest news is always who they get to come play.
 The line-up is always fairly eclectic, but you can get a great performer out there at times, some from a while back and others from a more recent decade.
 You can get a preview of who will be playing here.
 Anyway, the point is that the musical appearances will be a blast, as will the rest of the Norwalk Oyster Festival.

 The Norwalk Oyster Festival raises money for the Norwalk Seaport Association.
-The Seaport isn all-volunteer organization devoted to maintaining and preserving the Norwalk Harbor Islands as well as providing ferry service and tours of the island lighthouse.
+The Seaport is an all-volunteer organization.
+It is devoted to maintaining and preserving the Norwalk Harbor Islands.
+Part of its work includes providing ferry service and tours of the Sheffield island lighthouse.

-If slurping oysters isn’t your thing, visiting the islands is a nice way to spend a summer (well, autumn, now) afternoon.
+If slurping oysters isn’t your thing, visiting the islands is a nice way to spend a summer afternoon.

-In fact, visiting the Sheffield Island Lighthouse and enjoying a Thursday clambake (also managed by the Seaport), is one of the most unique things to do in Connecticut.
+In fact, visiting the Sheffield Island Lighthouse and enjoying a Thursday clambake, is one of the most unique things to do in Connecticut.